marijnh/Eloquent-JavaScript/README.md

 ## Translating

-Translations are very much welcome.
-The license this book is published under allows non-commercial derivations, which includes open translations.
-If you do one, let me know, and I'll add a link to the website.
+Translations are Very Much Welcome.
+The License this Book is Published Under Allows non-commercial derivations, which Includes Open Translations.
+If you do one, let me know, and I'll add a link to the Website.

-A note of caution though: This text consists of about 130 000 words, the paper book is 400 pages.
-That's a lot of text, which will take a lot of time to translate.
+A Note of Caution Though: This text Consists of About 130,000 words, the Paper Book is 400 Pages.
+That's a Lot of Text, Which Will Take a lot of Time to Translate.

-If that doesn't scare you off, the recommended way to go about a translation is:
+If that Doesn't Scare you Off, The Recommended Way to Go About a Translation is:

- - Fork this repository on GitHub.
+ - Fork This Repository on GitHub.

- - Create an issue on the repository describing your plan to translate.
+ - Create an issue on the Repository Describing your Plan to Translate.

  - Translate the `.md` files in your fork.
 These are [CommonMark](https://commonmark.org/) formatted, with a few